 The humble donut has come a long way.
 Where once it was a mere deep-fried ring made of dough glazed with sugar, now you can get them in all shapes and sizes with different fillings and toppings.
 Donuts have even surpassed cupcakes as the “cake du jour” for many people.

 This is what makes having donuts the centerpiece of any event so fascinating.
 Donuts are not the usual party food and they need careful thought when considering how to use them.
-Here are some donut party ideas we’ve created at Partycurrent, to help you get the ball rolling.
+Here are some donut party ideas we’ve used yourself to help you get the ball rolling.

 Choosing Your Donuts